 For the full list of Seattle Art Fair 2016 Cultural Partners visit seattleartfair.com/cultural- partners.

 For the full list of Seattle Art Fair 2016 Sponsors visit https://seattleartfair.com/sponsors/.

 Seattle Art Fair

 Seattle Art Fair was founded by Paul G. Allen as a unique and innovative art experience showcasing the vibrant culture and diversity of the Pacific Northwest.
 In addition to being a destination for new and established collectors and international art patrons, the fair shines a light on Seattle’s thriving art scene.
-Now in its second year, the fair features local, regional, and international art galleries presenting top-tier modern and
+Now in its second year, the fair features local, regional, and international art galleries presenting top-tier modern and contemporary art.

 The Seattle Art Fair is produced by Paul G. Allen’s Vulcan Inc. and Art Market Productions.

 For more information, and a full list of galleries that participated, visit: seattleartfair.com.